getcarina/getcarina.com/_tutorials/2015-10-22-wordpress-apache-mysql.md

 [Create and connect to a cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/)

+### Create an overlay network

+1. The first step is to create a user-defined network.
+This will allow every container we create to communicate with eachother, regardless of which Docker Swarm host they reside on.
+To create an overlay network, you run:

+    ```
+    docker network create --driver overlay main-net
+    ```

+For more information on networking in Docker, read the [Understand Docker container networks](https://docs.docker.com/engine/userguide/networking/dockernetworks/) documentation guide.

 ### Create MySQL container

-The first step is to create the container that will be running MySQL.
+The next step is to create the container that will be running MySQL.

 1. Generate two [strong passwords](https://strongpasswordgenerator.com/): a
 root password and a password for the `wordpress` user.